 10. Take a Vo2 max fitness test.
 This will tell you at what fitness level you are at as a runner.
 It’s a great idea to take a Vo2 test at the beginning and the end of every training cycle or race training.
 This will help you to see your progress or relapse if you are keeping a record.

-11. Make a no-risk investment in Train Faster + Smarter Pace Kit which tests your Vo2 max, helps you to pick time goals based off of your fitness level and how much you can expect to improve, and finds all of your personal training paces for the training runs you should be doing when hoping to pull off some pr running.
+11. Check out the Train Faster + Smarter Pace Kit which tests your Vo2 max, helps you to pick time goals based off of your fitness level and how much you can expect to improve, and finds all of your personal training paces for the training runs you should be doing when hoping to pull off some pr running.

 All of these tips take a little bit of training/planning/logistics but it’s preparation in the little things that can really make all the difference.